Our Rapid Oxycodone Detox Procedure

 - Increased heart rate

-People tend to experience physical side effects for the first two or three days of the withdrawal process, and the psychological effect thereafter.
+People tend to experience physical side effects for the first three or four days of the withdrawal process, and the psychological effect thereafter.
 Relapse is common, as the easiest way to deal with oxycodone withdrawal is to return to using the opioid.
 This in turn generates a cycle of dependency as people continually go through the quit and relapse stages, creating further depression as people feel bad about themselves for their failure to quit.

 People also tend to ‘go at it alone’ or with the welcome but inexperienced help of their friends and family when they attempt to break the dependency cycle.
 Success is much more likely if proper professional medical help is obtained instead.